shay-te/core-lib/website/docs/Why/article_layers.md

 </tr></table>

-here we will have custom implementation for each interface (web/mobile/pager/etc..)
+Here we will have custom implementation for each interface (web/mobile/pager/etc..).
-And this layer we will handle our users and session
+And this layer we will handle our users and session.

-## WEB layer:
+## Web layer
-receive: data using the application layer
+Receive: Data using the Application Layer
-expose: rest API
+Expose: REST API

-each layer act as an interface to the layer below it.
+Each layer act as an interface to the layer below it.